-Agreement to Precept Nursing Student in Clinical Setting
+BSN PROGRAM PRECEPTOR APPLICATION Agreement to Precept Nursing Student in Clinical Setting

-Course/Practicum: NU482 - Senior Seminar •
+Course/Practicum: NU482 - Senior Seminar

 Preceptor: Nursing Student:

-By signing this form, I agree to act as the clipart of his/her senior practicum. nical preceptor for the aforementioned student as
+By signing this form, I agree to act as a clinical preceptor for the aforementioned student as part of his/her senior practicum.

-I have received and read the Preceptor Hand book.
+have received and read the Preceptor Handbook.
 Yes / No (circle one)

-structor/professor at the beginning, during, and at the udent is progressing smoothly and is meeting the a timely manner.
+agree to contact/confer with the clinical instructor/professor at the beginning, during, and at the end of the clinical practicum to assure the student is progressing smoothly and is meeting the practicum learning objectives safely and in a timely manner.

 My phone number for reaching me is:

 FAX:

 Email:

 Institution:

 Preceptor Signature and Date Signed:

 Please contact the instructor/professor below should you have questions or concerns:

 Name:

 Institution:

 Phone Number:

 Email Address:

 Fax Number:

-PRECEPTOR PRACTICUM EXPERIENCE
+BSN PROGRAM PRECEPTOR PRACTICUM EXPERIENCE

 Instructions: Mark the selected response using the following scale.
-Upon completion of the evaluation, please send by email to the cronks@moval.edu.
-If you have concerns or need assistance also email or call Serena Cronk, Clinical Coordinator.
+Upon completion of the evaluation, please send by email to the eddyt@moval.edu.
+If you have concerns or need assistance also email or call Tonya Eddy, Clinical Coordinator.